MicrosoftDocs/memdocs/memdocs/intune/configuration/ios-device-features-settings.md

   > [!TIP]
   > With the **Redirect** and **Credential** types, you add your own configuration values to pass through the extension.
 If you're using **Credential**, consider using built-in configuration settings provided by Apple in the **Kerberos** type.

-- **Enable shared device mode** (Microsoft Azure AD only): Choose **Enable** if you're deploying the Microsoft Enterprise SSO plug-in to iOS/iPadOS devices configured for Azure AD's shared device mode feature.
+- **Shared device mode** (Microsoft Azure AD only): Choose **Enable** if you're deploying the Microsoft Enterprise SSO plug-in to iOS/iPadOS devices configured for Azure AD's shared device mode feature.
 Devices in shared mode allow many users to globally sign in and out of applications that support shared device mode.
 When set to **Not configured**, Intune doesn't change or update this setting.
-By default, iOS/iPadOS devices aren't intended to be shared with multiple users.
+By default, iOS/iPadOS devices aren't intended to be shared among multiple users.

   For more information about shared device mode and how to enable it, see [Overview of shared device mode](https://docs.microsoft.com/azure/active-directory/develop/msal-shared-devices) and [Shared device mode for iOS devices](https://docs.microsoft.com/azure/active-directory/develop/msal-ios-shared-devices).